MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-index-sql-database.md

 ## Try with sample data

+Use these instructions to create a table in Azure SQL that you can use with an indexer on Azure AI Search.
+The portal approach, using either import data wizard, is the quickest way to create and load an index from a table in a SQL database.

-[Download hotels-azure-sql.sql](hotels/hotel-sql/hotels-azure-sql.sql) from GitHub to create a table on Azure SQL Database that contains a subset of the sample hotels data set.
+1. [Download hotels-azure-sql.sql](https://github.com/Azure-Samples/azure-search-sample-data/tree/main/hotels/hotel-sql) from GitHub to create a table on Azure SQL Database that contains a subset of the sample hotels data set.

 1. Sign in to the Azure portal and [create an Azure SQL database and database server](/azure/azure-sql/database/single-database-create-quickstart).
 Consider configuring both SQL Server authentication and Microsoft Entra ID authentication.
 If you don't have permissions to configure roles on Azure, you can use SQL authentication as a workaround.